-There's something just so nostalgic about making a popcorn garland.
-It's a fun and charming activity and a classic decor piece when you're hanging the greens and making the home festive and cheerful.
+There's something nostalgic about making a homemade popcorn garland.
+It's a fun and charming activity and a classic decor piece when you're hanging the greens and making your home festive and cheerful.
 I make at least one popcorn garland strand a year while watching either a classic or new Christmas movie.
 This is the perfect craft to work on by yourself with a cup of hot cocoa, or with a group of friends and family.

 I love an old-fashioned Christmas tradition, and I'm even going to share my best trick for saving and storing these popcorn garlands so you don't have to make a full tree's worth every year you decorate.